 - Local languages: Patois & English

-As a volunteer with Projects Abroad in Jamaica you will have the chance to make a real difference on various exciting projects including Teaching, Care, Sports, Music, Medicine & Healthcare, Building, Farming, Journalism, Disaster Management, Veterinary Medicine & Animal Care, Dance & Drama, and Community projects.
+As a volunteer with Projects Abroad in Jamaica you will have the chance to make a positive impact on various projects including Care and Teaching.
+You could find yourself working with children and the elderly in care homes and orphanages, or teaching young children in schools and older students involved in the Community Literacy Program.
 You will live with a Jamaican host family who will provide you the very best Jamaican hospitality and you will find you rapidly integrate into the local community.

 Projects Abroad Jamaica is based in the university town of Mandeville.
-We also have projects in St. Elizabeth (Accompong, Black River, and Santa Cruz).
+We also have projects in St. Elizabeth.
 Removed from the main tourist trail, Mandeville is situated inland at a cooler altitude of about 2000ft, 100km west of Kingston.
-The town is the capital of the Parish of Manchester and retains an English ‘village’ feel with its grassy town square and local parish church.
-However, there are areas in and around Mandeville which are home to poorer communities, where there is a real need for help.
+There are many areas in and around Mandeville which are home to poorer communities, and there is a desperate need for help.

 St. Elizabeth is the neighboring parish to Manchester, approximately forty five minutes from Mandeville.
 The parish has a very natural, rustic, and pristine atmosphere.
-Projects are located in Black River, Accompong, and Santa Cruz where much help is needed in these poorer communities.
+Projects in St. Elizabeth are located in Black River, Accompong, and Santa Cruz where much help is needed in these poorer communities.

 The Caribbean island of Jamaica is well known for its idyllic beaches, turquoise seas, and romantic sunsets.
 However, beyond the tourist brochure façade is a country of laid-back, welcoming people, smiling children, and a lush mountainous interior well worth exploring.